 Dr. Anne Ng’ang’a, Head of Kenya’s National Cancer Control Program, presents Kenya’s cancer strategy at AAI launch.

-First Lady Madame Jeannette Kagame and Dr. Diane Gashumba, Minister of Health, discuss AAI with Pfizer and BVGH.
+First Lady Jeannette Kagame and Dr. Diane Gashumba, Minister of Health, discuss AAI with Pfizer and BVGH.

 And they're off!
 Six MSD scientists participating in the MSD Fellowship for Global Health traveled to two AAI hospitals to volunteer for BVGH and build cancer clinical trial and diagnostic laboratory capacity.
 Throughout their fellowship, the fellows will work with physicians and hospital administrators at Moi Teaching and Referral Hospital in Kenya and the University Teaching Hospital of Kigali (CHUK) in Rwanda to transfer knowledge and skills to improve cancer patient care in the region.

 Learn more about the MSD Fellowship for Global Health.